solana-foundation/developer-content/content/guides/token-extensions/metadata-pointer.md

 The Token Extensions Program directly implements the Token Metadata Interface, made accessible through the `TokenMetadata` extension.
-With the `TokenMetadata` extension, the Mint Account can now store the metadata.
+With the `TokenMetadata` extension, the Mint Account itself can now store the metadata.

 In this guide, we will demonstrate how to create a Mint Account that enables both the `MetadataPointer` and `TokenMetadata` extensions.
 This setup simplifies